West Nile Virus has a long history in Greece, and it's one of the countries in the European Union with the highest number of incidences every year.

 The Spread of West Nile Disease

-West Nile virus has become increasingly widespread in recent years, afflicting people and livestock in Europe, Asia, Africa, and North America.
-While it is called "West Nile" after the location where it was first isolated in Uganda, it probably has been present in many places throughout the world for a long time.
-Birds are usually the source of a West Nile infection, though mammals, especially horses, can be afflicted by it as well.
+West Nile virus has become increasingly widespread, afflicting people and livestock in Europe, Asia, Africa, and North America.
+While it is called "West Nile" after the location where it was first isolated in Uganda, it likely has been present in many places throughout the world for a long time.
+Birds are usually the source of a West Nile infection, though mammals—especially horses—can be afflicted by it as well.

-- Avoiding marshy areas where mosquitoes are likely to thrive is also a good idea.
-Dusk and early evening will be the worst time, but in mosquito-infested areas, they may show up during the day.
+- Avoiding marshy areas and stagnant water where mosquitoes are likely to thrive is also a good idea.
+Mosquitoes are especially prevalent in northern Greece, and less so on the islands.

-- Yes, it's Greece in summer - but you should still have one long-sleeved blouse or shirt with you.
-And don't forget my favorite - a sarong that can help quickly cover up bare legs or arms if you find yourself unexpectedly in mosquito territory.
+- Yes, it's Greece in summer, but you should still have one long-sleeved blouse or shirt with you.
+And don't forget a sarong that can help quickly cover up bare legs or arms if you find yourself suddenly swarmed by mosquitoes.

-Most people who contract West Nile will have a moderate to high fever, flulike symptoms, and in about half of all cases, a rash.
+Most people who contract West Nile will have a moderate to high fever, flu-like symptoms, and in about half of all cases, a rash.
 The majority of people get over West Nile relatively quickly, and children seem to be particularly resilient.
 Deaths and complications usually occur only in the elderly, but there are exceptions.
-Encephalitis is one of the major threats from West Nile, and is usually characterized by a stiff and painful neck in the early stages... so if you have a persistent pain in the neck, you may not want to assume that you just grabbed your suitcase wrong as this disease can be fatal.
+Encephalitis is one of the major threats from West Nile, and is usually characterized by a stiff and painful neck in the early stages.
+If you are experiencing persistent pain in the neck, you may not want to assume that you just grabbed your suitcase wrong as this disease can be fatal.

-In recent years, there have been a few instances of cases of malaria apparently contracted in Greece.
-Malaria used to be an endemic problem in Greece, particularly Crete before modern eradication techniques were employed.
+There have been a few instances of malaria contracted in Greece.
+Malaria used to be an endemic problem in Greece, particularly Crete, before modern eradication techniques were employed.
 Now, only a few cases a year are reported, and none have been confirmed in tourists.